slaveOftime/IHome/README.md

 # IHome

 This is a hobby project.
-Below is the network flow.
+Below is the network flow of how I access IHome after I leave home.
+But for play locally you can just use VSCode and develop in raspbery pi directly.

 ```text
 Phone browser